2023 Half-Year Report

 Glencore is proud to be a member of the Voluntary Principles on Security and Human Rights and the International Council on Mining and Metals.
 We are an active participant in the Extractive Industries Transparency Initiative.

-Important notice concerning disclaimers including on forward looking statements
+Important notice concerning this report including forward-looking statements

 The companies in which Glencore plc directly and indirectly has an interest are separate and distinct legal entities.
 In this document, “Glencore”, “Glencore group” and “Group” are used for convenience only where references are made to Glencore plc and its subsidiaries in general.
 These collective expressions are used for ease of reference only and do not imply any other relationship between the companies.
 Likewise, the words “we”, “us” and “our” are also used to refer collectively to members of the Group or to those who work for them.
 These expressions are also used where no useful purpose is served by identifying the particular company or companies.